-- the above-average industry growth of product and market areas that we have targeted, - our plan to introduce additional new products within our existing product families as well as in new product categories and families, - our belief that we will continue to incur significant legal expenses that vary with the level of activity in each of our legal proceedings, - the impact of our outstanding litigation and changing market conditions on the revenue we derive from our CCFL product line, - the effect of auction-rate securities on our liquidity and capital resources, - the application of our products in the computer, consumer electronics, and communications markets continuing to account for a majority of our revenue, - estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - protection of our proprietary technology, - near term business outlook for 2011, - the factors that we believe will impact our ability to achieve revenue growth, - the outcome of the IRS audit of our tax return for the tax years ended December 31, 2006 and 2007, - the percentage of our total revenue from various market segments, and - the factors that differentiate us from our competitors.
+- the above-average industry growth of product and market areas that we have targeted, - our plan to introduce additional new products within our existing product families as well as in new product categories and families,

+- our intention to exercise our purchase option with respect to our manufacturing facility in Chengdu, China. - our belief that we will continue to incur significant legal expenses that vary with the level of activity in each of our legal proceedings, - the effect of auction-rate securities on our liquidity and capital resources, - the application of our products in the Communications, Computing, Consumer and Industrial markets continuing to account for a majority of our revenue, - estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - protection of our proprietary technology, - near term business outlook for 2012, - the factors that we believe will impact our ability to achieve revenue growth, - the outcome of the IRS audit of our tax return for the tax years ended December 31, 2000 through 2007, - the percentage of our total revenue from various market segments, and - the factors that differentiate us from our competitors.